cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 # 3. Literature Review and Related Work

-The concept of on-time delivery measures performance regarding perfact delivery and customer service level with delivery reliability and order completeness(Gunasekaran et al., 2004).
+A review of the literature on shipment delivery time suggests that researchers have built optimization models to forecast the success and failures of on-time delivery (So et al., 1998, Lederer, et al., 1997).
+The concept of on-time delivery measures performance regarding perfect delivery and customer service level with delivery reliability and order completeness (Gunasekaran et al., 2004).
 On-time delivery, lead time length, delivery reliability, and inventory service level are examples of common delivery service performance variables in dyadic customer–supplier interfaces.
-Among them, on-time delivery is often considered the most important performance variable when orders are seldom changed in the supply chain(Keebler et al.1999, Stock and Lambert 2001).
-Most companies, regardless firm size and industry, normally have on-time as in important supply perfromnance metric.
-When defining on-time delivery, there are several different issues that firms need to consider(Forslund and Jonsson 2007).
+Among them, on-time delivery is often considered the most important performance variable when orders are seldom changed in the supply chain (Keebler et al.1999, Stock and Lambert 2001).
+Most companies, regardless of their firm size and industry normally have on-time as an important supply performance metric.
+When defining on-time delivery, there are several different issues that firms need to consider (Forslund and Jonsson 2007).

 The first concerns the measurement object, which may be the number of orders, individual items or, order lines.
 The second concerns the time unit for measuring being on time.
 It could vary between the correct hour, day, week or within a specific time window.
 The third concerns the measurement point, i.e. where along the supply chain the order is considered to be delivered.
 The fourth concerns the comparison date for an actual delivery date in order to decide if it is on time or not.
 However, few studies have examined in any depth how delivery service performance should be managed, and almost none have focused on measuring on-time delivery.

+The growing popularity in the use and availability of Machine Learning and Deep Learning techniques have revolutionized the supply chain industry, shifting the focus on using these techniques to predict the shipment's success of on-time delivery more accurately in less time (Waller et al., 2013).
+Although using a deep learning technique might help in getting a better accuracy in our prediction, the tradeoff lies in the lack of interpretability of the model (Baryannis et al., 2019).
+In certain cases, it is important for a company to know which stage of the supply chain cycle has what level of impact on the overall outcome.
+This enables them to focus on making real-time changes to ensure product delivery is on-time.
+For this reason, we have chosen to use supervised machine learning techniques to predict our outcome of interest.

 # 4. Data Preparation